 New Guidelines for your Military Pro-Gear Weight Allowance

-There are forms to fill out, meetings to attend, and specific rules you have to follow in order to make sure everything runs smoothly.
-As you plan your move, you should know about the updated guidelines that took effect on May 1, 2014 for moving professional books, papers and equipment – known as “PBP&E” or “Pro Gear.”
-Pro gear is defined as “the goods in a military member’s possession needed for the performance of official duties at the next or a later destination.”
-In this post, we’ll take a closer look at these guidelines and what it means for your upcoming military move.
+Making a permanent change of station (PCS) move requires filling out forms, attending meetings and following specific rules.
+As you make your way through this process, don’t forget the updated guidelines that went into effect on May 1, 2014 for moving professional books, papers and equipment – known as “PBP&E” or “Pro Gear.”
+Pro gear is defined as “the goods in a military member’s possession needed for the performance of official duties at the next or later destination.”

-Until recently, moving pro gear did not count against your household goods (HHG) weight allowance.
+Previously, professional gear didn’t count against your household goods (HHG) weight allowance.
 You could move all qualifying gear regardless of how much it weighed, and it wouldn’t take away from the allowance you received for moving your household goods.
-Now, service members are limited on the amount and the type of professional gear they are allowed to ship during a military move.
+Now, however, service members are restricted on the amount and type of professional gear they’re allowed to ship during a military move.

-The allowance for moving pro gear is now set at 2,000 lbs., which does not count toward the separate weight allowance for household goods.
-However, if an item does not qualify as a pro gear, the weight of that item will count toward the household goods weight allowance.
+The pro gear weight allowance is now set at 2,000 pounds, which does not count toward the separate weight allowance for household goods.
+But, if an item doesn’t qualify as pro gear, the weight will count toward the HHG weight allowance.
 There’s no authority to waive the limit.

 Are there any exceptions?

-The only exception to the new limit is a grandfather clause for those stationed overseas.
-Those who transported more than 2,000 lbs. of pro gear before May 1, 2014 can return the same pro gear amount to the continental U.S. on their next PCS move.
+The only exception to this rule is a grandfather clause for those who were stationed overseas before the rule went into effect.
+If you transported more than 2,000 pounds of pro gear to an overseas station before May 1, 2014, you can return the same pro gear amount to the continental U.S. on your next PCS move.

 These items will no longer fall under pro gear:

-- Memorabilia including awards, plaques or other objects presented for past performance, including any type of going away gifts, office decorations, pictures, etc.
+- Memorabilia (awards, plaques or other objects presented for past performance, going away gifts, office decorations, pictures, etc.)

 - Furniture of any kind, even if used in connection with professional items, such as bookcases, desks, filing cabinets, etc.